 Netflix's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 61x.
-In other words, Netflix shares trade at around 61x recent earnings.
+In other words, Netflix stocks trade at around 61x recent earnings.

 Netflix's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.4307.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.

-Netflix's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $6.2 billion.
+Netflix's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$6.2 billion.

 The EBITDA is a measure of a Netflix's overall financial performance and is widely used to measure a its profitability.